pmahnke/mahnke-cocktails/recipe_processed/tequila_sunrise.md

 stars: 0
 base_spirits: "Crème de Cassis, Blanco Tequila -OR- Reposado Tequila "
 youtube: "VNaSpZ3YOoM"
+description: 'A classic and visually stunning cocktail from the early 1970s, known for its layered "sunrise" effect created by floating grenadine in tequila and orange juice.'
 excerpt: |
   The Tequila Sunrise was created in the early 1970s by Bobby Lozoff and Billy Rice at the Trident bar in Sausalito, California.
 The cocktail achieved notoriety after a member of the Rolling Stones tasted it at a party to kick off the 1972 tour.
 The band began ordering it at stops across the country and even dubbed the tour “the cocaine and Tequila Sunrise tour,” which helped to propel the drink’s popularity.
 ---